emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

   - git
   - irods
   - cyverse
+  - data
+  - version control
+  - data science
 ---

-Learn how to leverage the terminal for GitHub version control and iRods data management!
+Learn how to leverage the terminal for GitHub version control and iRODS data management!
 <!--more-->

 # Terminal